ybsun0215/Explore-Construct-Verify/README.md

 | `entity_instance_2` | Object entity instance |
 | `source_text` | Original document source |

-For RDF/OWL or triple store ingestion, the CSV can be converted using standard tools such as [RDF4J](https://rdf4j.org/) or [Jena](https://jena.apache.org/).
-An example conversion script is provided in `support4apirecom/import2neo4j.py` which demonstrates how to parse this format and load it into a graph database.
+The KG is stored in a structured CSV format that can be directly imported into Neo4j using the provided support4apirecom/import2neo4j.py script.
+For users requiring RDF/OWL format or triple store ingestion, the support4apirecom/exportrdf.py script exports the KG as an OWL file, which can be ingested by standard triple stores such as RDF4J or Jena.

 ---